vorpalhelix/vorpalhelix/README.md

 ## 🌱 Currently Learning

 - SolidJS
-- Rust
-- Game development
+- Electron JS

-## 🎯 Goals for 2025
+## 🎯 Goals for 2026

-- Read the Rust programming language book.
+- Make some SolidJS apps.
-- Practice some Rust Katas.
+- Practice some JS Katas.
-- Learn the basics of game development.

 ---